-The northern sky is a large clock, with Polaris at its center.
+The northern sky is a large celestial clock, with Polaris at its center.
 The hour hand is a line drawn through Dubhe and Merak, the two pointer stars of the Big Dipper.
 Because the stars make a full circle in 23 hours 56 minutes instead of exactly 24 hours, this star clock is not exactly the same as the one on the wall, but with a little practice you can learn to read it well.

 The Big Dipper swings full circle – 360 degrees – around Polaris in about 23 hours and 56 minutes.
 In 24 hours, the Big Dipper actually swings more than a full circle, or 361 degrees.
 Does that make a difference?
 Yes!
 It means that – if you look at the same time each evening – the Big Dipper will appear just a little bit lower in the northwestern evening sky.

 A month from now at mid-evening, the Big Dipper will be noticeably lower in the northwest.
-It’ll be actually beneath the horizon as seen from the southern latitudes in the United States, although it’s circumpolar, or always above the northern horizon, as seen from the northern U.S., Canada and similar northern latitudes.
+It’ll be actually beneath the horizon as seen from the southern latitudes in the United States.
+The Big Dipper is circumpolar, or always above the northern horizon, as seen from the northern U.S., Canada and similar northern latitudes.